meeshkan/hmt/README.md

 [![PyPi](https://img.shields.io/pypi/pyversions/meeshkan)](https://pypi.org/project/meeshkan/)
 [![License](https://img.shields.io/pypi/l/meeshkan)](LICENSE)

-Meeshkan is a library and command-line tool for reverse engineering APIs from recorded traffic.

-The supported input format for HTTP recordings is the [HTTP Types](https://meeshkan.github.io/http-types/) JSON format.
+Meeshkan is a tool for mocking HTTP APIs for use in sandboxes as well as for automated and exploratory testing.
+It uses a combination of API definitions, recorded traffic and code in order to make crafting mocks as enjoyable as possible.

-Meeshkan requires Python 3.6 or later for the new async/await syntax.
+Meeshkan requires Python 3.6 or later.

 ## Table of Contents